g-omarsdottir/shaping-sustainable-surf/README.md

 - [django-resized v1.0.2](https://pypi.org/project/django-resized/) - Handles resizing and format converting of images uploaded by store owners
 - [pillow v10.3.0](https://pillow.readthedocs.io/en/stable/) - A Python imaging library, handles images in combination with the Django Resized Image Field
 - [django-summernote v0.8.20.0](https://github.com/summernote/django-summernote) - A a simple WYSIWYG editor to use SummernoteModelAdmin in the admin panel interface
+- [django-richtextfield v1.6.2](https://pypi.org/project/django-richtextfield/) - Not actively used but unable to uninstall due to dependies of previous migrations of richtextfields (as suggested by CI tutor support)
 - [cloudinary v1.40.0](https://cloudinary.com/documentation/django_integration) - Allows to upload product images
 - [django-cloudinary-storage v0.3.0](https://cloudinary.com/documentation/rails_activestorage) - Provides storage of uploaded product images
 - [django-countries v7.6.1](https://pypi.org/project/django-countries/) -  Provides country choices for use with forms and a country field for models